Snapshots in drawings

 Finding the correct drawing by going through the snapshots is much faster than opening the actual drawings one by one.

-Before you can see a snapshot overlay of a drawing, you need to create a snapshot by opening a drawing, selecting the Create snapshot check box and saving the drawing.
+Before you can see a snapshot overlay of a drawing, you need to create a snapshot by opening a drawing, and saving the drawing.

 Below you can see the settings in the snapshot view: